 RE-CUTTING OLD WORN CHECKERING

 I do re-cut old, worn checkering.
 Pricing is the same for a re-cut as for new checkering.
-It saves me about five minutes of drawing the pattern on, otherwise, it is virtually the same as a new job!
+It saves me about five minutes of drawing the pattern on, it's virtually the same as a new job.

 Please see my price sheet for cost, price as "new checkering".

 Usually I follow the old borders, it mostly depends on how worn the old checkering is.
-It IS possible to change the pattern if most of the old checkering is worn off or sanded away.
-I can also change the lines per inch to the pattern IF the old checkering is worn smooth.
+It IS possible to change the pattern if most of the old checkering is work off or sanded away.
+I can also change the lines per inch to the pattern if the old checkering is slightly worn.
+I can easily add new panels to change the pattern if you prefer.
+Please keep in mind that occasionally the old borders are darkened from years of use and hand oils, they may be too deep or darkened to change the original borders on some projects.

 You should always do the refinishing work first, before having your checkering re-cut.
 You won't want to damage your new checkering while you are trying to sand off scratches, dents and dings on your stock.
-If you think that you will sand off the existing checkering during your refinishing project, it is always a good idea to take a rubbing of the checkering pattern (just take a piece of plain white paper, lay it over the checkering and rub with a pencil to get an imprint of the pattern) so that I have something to go by should you desire to have the original pattern replaced.
+If you think that you willl sand off the existing checkering during your refinishing project, it is always a good idea to take a photo or a rubbing of the checkering pattern (just place a piece of plain white paper over the checkering and rub with a pencil) to get an imprint of the pattern so that I have something to go by should you desire to have the original pattern replaced.

-If there are dents and dings in the old checkering, sometimes it IS possible to get rid of those with re-cutting.
+If there are dents and dings in the old checkering, sometimes is IS possible to get rid of those with re-cutting.
 It all depends on just how deep the dent or ding is.

-When re-cutting an older style pattern, I will always add in the original elements such as an extra border, unless you specify differently.
+When re-cutting an older style pattern, I will always add in the original elements such as an extra border (additional $30 per job), unless you specify otherwise.

-I do not expect to be held liable for damages that occurs to any stock due to dry, brittle and cracked wood or finish.
+I do not expect to be held liable for damages that occur to any stock due to dry, brittle or cracked wood or finish.
+While I am always careful with every project I work on, sometimes very old wood will deteriorate.